Schnorr Signatures#

 val U = g.exp(s).multiply(Y.exp(c)).getEncoded // as a byte array

-// Checking the validity of the Schnorr signature
+// Checking if the Schnorr signature is valid

 sigmaProp(cBytes == sha256(U ++ M))